-This is the 2020 version of a long leather coat I originally created for a client a while back.
+This is the most current (2020 version) of a long leather trench coat I originally created for a client back in 2013 or so.

-I made a series of these Retro Edwardian styled coats for this same client between 2011-13.
+I made several of these Retro Edwardian-styled trench coats for him.

-This Retro Edwardian style coat is not a special occasion coat for him.
+This Retro Edwardian style leather trench coat is not a special occasion coat for him.
 He’s quite modernly dapper, with great style.
 And unafraid to flaunt it.

-This cognac one, he said, may supplant the caramel/ honey one – this color is particularly striking on him.
-He was stopped on the street several times the very first time he wore this newest one.
-He’s quite thrilled with it.
+This cognac one, may supplant the caramel/ honey one – this color is particularly striking on him.
+He was stopped on the street several times the very first time he wore this newest trench coat.
+He’s pretty thrilled with it.
 So am I.

-The color of the skins complement the cut and style of this long coat so perfectly, because they were literally made for this coat.
+The color of the skins complement the cut and style of this long trench coat perfectly because they were made just for this coat.

 This incredible color is custom dyed, veg-tanned Italian Lambskin.
-The skins are more substantial than the original dark brown and less formal in finish then the caramel version – they have a natural marbleization and were additionally patinaed to both deepen the color and add protection. (more here on that)
+The skins are more substantial than the original dark brown and less formal in finish than the caramel version – they have a natural marbleization and were additionally hand-rubbed with protective oils to both deepen the color and add protection.

-The rich russet/cognac color, is a shade that was popular in the early to mid-1970’s.
-That, along with the other elements of this coat that also harken back to that era, the wide collar, the length (as well as Edwardian influences) Creates a wonderfully, stylistic double entendre.
+The rich russet/cognac color is a shade that was popular in the early to mid-1970s.
+Aside from the color, the wide collar and the length of this coat also harken back to ’70s and those have strong Edwardian era counterparts.